SEUZFY/LCP_Runoff_modelling/README.md

 An package can be downloaded at: https://github.com/SEUZFY/LCP_Runoff_modelling/releases

+Or just clone this repository in a x64 windows computer, then compile and run it in Visual Studio(version >= 2019).

 Enter into:

 **assignment2 -> x64 -> Release**, and you’ll be able to see **assignment2.exe** file, open the command window here and pass the **FULLPATH** of the input file as an argument for the program(**NB**: this **FULLPATH** is also where the **generated files** will go):